Ministers in new Libyan government

 (NOC).

-Libya's NOC website says Ben Yezza was previously "chairman of the operator's management committee at Eni Oil" and a source at Eni has said Ben Yezza had a consulting job with the company.
+Libya's NOC website says Ben Yazza was previously "chairman of the operator's management committee at Eni Oil" and a source at Eni has said Ben Yazza had a consulting job with the company.

 HEALTH: FATIMA AL-HAMROUSH